ppresto/vault-demos/aws-quickstart/README.md

 Run a `terraform apply` to provision the HashiStack.
 One provisioned, view the `zREADME` instructions output from Terraform for next steps.

-### Step 4: Configure

-Run `./vaultSetupScript_template.sh` to ssh to bastion host to initialize, unseal, and setup vault environment variables.

 #### CLI

 [`terraform apply` command](https://www.terraform.io/docs/commands/apply.html)